UW Tier-1 Initiative: College of Engineering and Applied Science

 - K-14 STEM Education: Strength in K-14 education can enhance the quality and quantity of students who pursue STEM programs at UW and ultimately pursue high-impact careers in the State.
 We will introduce STEM concepts early in the K-12 educational experience, and we will also enrich the STEM skill sets of UW’s freshmen and sophomore students to improve performance and retention.

-Initial Enhancements to Build Capacity.
-By end of Phase 1 of our six-year implementation plan in 2016, CEAS will:
+By end of Phase 1 of our six-year implementation plan in 2016,

-- Add 6 faculty members, 4 research scientists, 10 postdocs, and 45 PhD candidates to support research and economic development in selected niche areas of importance to Wyoming.
-Initial efforts will focus on (1) Unconventional Reservoirs, and (2) Advanced Coal Technologies and Energy Conversion and Delivery.
+- Add six faculty members, four research scientists, 10 postdocs, and 45 Ph.D. candidates to support research and economic development in selected niche areas of importance to Wyoming.
+Initial efforts will focus on Improved Oil and Gas Recovery, Clean Coal and Gas To Liquids, High-Performance Computational Science and Engineering and Oil and Gas Flow in Unconventional Reservoirs.

-- Form 4-6 multi-disciplinary research clusters that will integrate our research capabilities across the UW campus, build partnerships with industry, and increase current productivity in funding and scholarship.
+- Form additional multi-disciplinary research clusters that will integrate our research capabilities across the UW campus, build partnerships with industry, and increase current productivity in funding and scholarship.

-- Provide 90 Engineering Undergraduate Scholarships aimed at attracting the brightest students from Wyoming and the Rocky Mountain Region.
+- Provide 25 Undergraduate Engineering Scholarships annually, which are aimed at attracting the brightest students from Wyoming and the Rocky Mountain region.

 Outcomes.
 The outcomes of this investment will be transformative.
 By the completion of Phase 3 in 2020, CEAS will:

-- Increase the number of industrial partnerships and outreach activities.
+- Double the number of financial awards and scholarships